Food Resilience: How Do We Do It

 - Not sure how your food is grown?
 Nothing beats talking directly to a farmer.
 Meet them at the farmers market or attend an event with CommonGround Minnesota – farm women talking to consumers about food and farming.

 - Start growing some of your own produce, fruits or berries.
-Set up a garden in your yard, start a container garden on a sunny deck or patio, or sign up for garden space in a community garden.
-Check out the University of Minnesota Extension Service.
+Set up a garden in your yard, plant raspberries by the garage, plant in a container on a sunny deck or patio, or grow microgreens on your countertop.

 Change Where Your Food Comes From